Ahmed-Aghadi/BuildIt-Block/README.md

 Also, users can transfer their util items from one chain to another ( using Polygon LxLy bridge and CCIP ).
 Polygon LxLy bridge is used to transfer utils items from Polygon ZKEVM Cardona Testnet to Sepolia and vice versa whereas Chainlink CCIP is used to transfer utils items between Avalanche Fuji Testet, Polygon Amoy.

-Contracts are deployed on Sepolia, Polygon ZKEVM Cardona Testnet, Avalanche Fuji Testnet, Polygon Amoy, Scroll Sepolia, Metis Sepolia, ZKSync Sepolia.
+Contracts are deployed on Sepolia, Polygon ZKEVM Cardona Testnet, Avalanche Fuji Testnet, Polygon Amoy, Scroll Sepolia, Metis Sepolia, ZKSync Sepolia, moonbase alpha.

 ## How We Built It